Green Streets

 Our Tree Catalog

-We have over 50 tree species to choose from in order to find the right tree for the right place at your home or business.
-Many factors need to be considered when selecting trees - the amount of space available, the presence of overhead utility wires or underground utilities like gas and water lines, the proximity to your home or other trees, soil conditions, and the amount of sunlight or shade the tree will receive.
+We have over 50 tree species to choose from to find the right tree for the right place at your home or business.
+Many factors must be considered when selecting trees - the amount of space available, the presence of overhead utility wires or underground utilities like gas and water lines, the proximity to your home or other trees, soil conditions, and the amount of sunlight or shade the tree will receive.
 Our foresters will work with you to select appropriate trees for your home.

-We work with several New England-based tree nurseries to purchase high-quality, locally grown trees.
+We work with several New England based tree nurseries to purchase high quality, locally grown trees.
 Please keep in mind that not all trees are available year-round.
 All tree selections and substitutions are at the discretion of our foresters.

 Health and Safety – Our Highest Priority

 The health and safety of residents and our team members is our highest priority.
-Our management team is comprised of ISA-certified arborists who are OSHA-10 certified.
+Our management team is comprised of ISA certified arborists who are OSHA-10 certified.
 To protect the community and our workers, Green Streets follows strict safety protocols:

-• Every planting site is checked by DigSafe so the location of all underground utilities is marked.
+• Every planting site is checked by Dig Safe, so the location of all underground utilities is marked.

 • Tree plantings will be scheduled in advance.